 For more information about updating Windows 10, see Windows 10 servicing options for updates and upgrades.

 Microsoft Edge takes you beyond just browsing to actively engaging with the web through features like Web Note, Reading View, and Cortana.

 - Web Note.
 Microsoft Edge lets you annotate, highlight, and call things out directly on webpages.

 - Reading view.
 Microsoft Edge lets you enjoy and print online articles in a distraction-free layout that's optimized for your screen size.
 While in reading view, you can also save webpages or PDF files to your reading list, for later viewing.

 - Cortana.
 Cortana is automatically enabled on Microsoft Edge.
 Microsoft Edge lets you highlight words for more info and gives you one-click access to things like restaurant reservations and reviews, without leaving the webpage.

 - Compatibility and security.
 Microsoft Edge lets you continue to use IE11 for sites that are on your corporate intranet or that are included on your Enterprise Mode Site List.
 You must use IE11 to run older, less secure technology, such as ActiveX controls.

-Microsoft Edge is the default browser experience for Windows 10 and Windows 10 Mobile.
+Microsoft Edge is the default browser experience for Windows 10.
 However, if you're running web apps that need ActiveX controls, we recommend that you continue to use Internet Explorer 11 for them.
-If you don't have IE11 installed anymore, you can download it from the Windows Store or from the Internet Explorer 11 download page.
+If you don't have IE11 installed anymore, you can download it from the Microsoft Store or from the Internet Explorer 11 download page.